Why bake with French Flour?

 The type number refers to the amount mineral content.
-A precise amount of flour is baked at a very high temperature and the resulting “ash” or mineral content is measured (marked cendres above).
+When the flour is tested, a precise amount of flour is baked at a very high temperature and the resulting “ash” or mineral content is measured (marked cendres above).
 For example a Type 55 flour will have between 0.5 and 0.6% of minerals for each 100 gr of flour.
 The lower the number, the whiter the flour.
 The higher the number the more complete or ‘wholemeal’ the flour.

 How is French Flour different to British Flour?

 It is relatively easy these days to buy flour milled from grain grown in the UK.
 However, traditionally much of our flour has been imported from countries Canada and the United States.
 These wheats are strong in protein.
 Gluten allows the gas generated by the yeast to be trapped in bubbles.
 The stronger the wheat the smaller the bubble and more water can be added.
 French flour is ‘softer’ and contains less gluten.
-It is grown in France only.
+It will contains grains only grown in France.